Introduction to Ecological Forecasting

 Workflow for this module:

-- Instructor gives a brief PowerPoint presentation that introduces ecological forecasting, the iterative forecasting cycle, forecast uncertainty, and a basic ecosystem productivity model.
+- Instructor gives a brief PowerPoint presentation that introduces ecological forecasting, the iterative forecasting cycle, and a basic ecosystem productivity model (~30mins).

 - After the presentation, the students divide into pairs.
 Each pair selects their own NEON site and visualizes their site's data, which is used to build and calibrate an ecosystem productivity model (Activity A).
 The two students within a pair each build their own model with unique inputs and parameters to compare the performance of two different models for the same ecosystem.
 For virtual instruction, we recommend putting two pairs together (n=4 students) into separate Zoom breakout rooms during this activity so the two pairs can compare results.

-- The instructor then introduces Activity B using a few PowerPoint slides.
+- The instructor then introduces Activities B and C, potentially revisiting some of the slides from the introductory presentation as a reminder to students about the next steps.
 For virtual instruction, this would entail having the students come back to the main Zoom room for a short check-in.

-- The students work in their pairs to create hypotheses about how they expect their site's productivity to change in the future, forecast the productivity using each model, and investigate how the forecast uncertainty changes with different model inputs and parameters (Activity B).
-Students first compare their forecasts with their partner's and then revisit their initial hypotheses to see if they are supported or need to be updated.
+- The students work in their pairs to forecast primary productivity at their chosen site using each model, and investigate how the forecast uncertainty changes with different model inputs and parameters (Activity B).
+At the end of Activity B, students assess their forecasts.
+They may also compare their forecasts with their partner's.
 For virtual instruction, we recommend putting the two pairs back into the same Zoom breakout rooms.
+Optionally, instructors may bring the class back together at the end of Activity B to discuss performance of students' initial forecasts before beginning Activity C.

-- Student pairs then apply their ecological model to a second NEON site (the same site that the other team in their breakout room is working on) and generate ecological forecasts for this second site using their initial productivity model (Activity C).
-The students work together in a group to present the results from their two sites and two different models and discuss why the forecasts are similar or different among the different sites and models.
+- Student pairs then update their forecast models and generate a second forecast, thus completing and recommencing the iterative forecast cycle (Activity C).
+The students work together in a group to present the results from their site and different models to the rest of the class.
+The class may discuss why the forecasts are similar or different among the different sites and models.

 Teaching Notes and Tips